Frequently Asked Questions

 CASPA starts accepting applications in April.
-We begin interviews starting in February.
+We begin interviews starting in October and ending in February.
 Our deadline for applications to be received by CASPA is September 1.

 How long does it usually take to fill the class?

 We expect to have the class filled after interviews have concluded and the admissions committee meets in late February-early March.
 You an expect a letter by the end of April.

 If I am accepted into the ECU PA program, can I defer my acceptance to the following year?

 No – an applicant cannot defer to an alternate year once accepted.